tarekziade/dogdriver/README.rst

 The Dogdriver is composed of two parts:

-- a client that performs a smoe test using Molotov
+- a client that performs a smoke test using Molotov
 - a server that collects metrics from datadog and displays them

 Client